HeroesToolChest/HeroesDataParser/README.md

 Extracts images that have been referenced for a hero or ability/talent in the xml and json file(s).

 Parameters
-- all: all hero portrait and ability/talent icons are extracted
+- all: all hero portraits and ability/talent icons are extracted
 - portraits: only hero portraits are extracted
 - talents: only ability/talent icons are extracted

 Notes:
-- This option only works if you provided a `Heroes of the Storm` directory path for the -s|--storagePath option
+- This option only works if you provided a `Heroes of the Storm` directory path for the `-s|--storagePath` option
-- Images are always extracted in .png format
+- Images are always extracted in `.png` format

 ### Advanced File Configuration
 For more advanced file configurations, you can edit the file `WriterConfig.xml`.
 Options in the console override the options in the config file.